Healthy living

 Travelling overseas?

-It is especially important to make sure you are fully vaccinated against measles before travelling internationally.
+It is particularly important to make sure you are fully vaccinated against measles before travelling internationally.

 Measles is a highly contagious and potentially life-threatening illness which is common in many countries outside of Australia.
 There are currently a number of measles outbreaks occurring overseas.
 Visit Smartraveller for more information on individual country advice.

-Infants aged under 12 months, who are travelling overseas to countries experiencing a measles outbreak can be vaccinated with a measles vaccine (MMR) from six months of age, after an individual risk assessment by their GP or immunisation provider.
+Infants aged under 12 months, who are travelling overseas to countries experiencing a measles outbreak can receive a free measles vaccine (MMR) from six months of age, after an individual risk assessment by their general practitioner (GP) or at a travel clinics (consultation fees may apply). .
 Measles vaccine may also be provided to infants between 6 and 12 months of age if they have recently been exposed to someone with measles while they were infectious.

-However, if an infant receives an MMR vaccine early, they will still need another 2 doses of MMR after 12 months of age, as per the Australian Immunisation Handbook.
+If an infant receives an MMR vaccine before 12 months, they will still need another 2 doses of MMR after 12 months of age.
 They should receive the next dose of MMR vaccine at 12 months of age or 4 weeks after the 1st dose, whichever is later.
 They should receive their final dose of measles-containing vaccine as MMRV vaccine at 18 months of age as routinely recommended.

 Planning to get pregnant?